Reimagining the Servant Leadership Model: Starting With Self

 Director of Development & Alumni Relations

-Brook serves as Director of Development & Alumni Relations for CCL and is a member of our Societal Advancement Leadership Team.
-Societal Advancement serves CCL’s nonprofit, K-12 education, higher education, and population health clients and funders.
-Brook leads a team that is responsible for business development and philanthropy that increase impact in the social sector.
-She is also an Adjunct Coach and is certified in CCL’s Benchmarks 360 Assessment Suite and is trained to deliver CCL’s unique coaching workshop, Better Conversations Every Day™.
-Brook brings 20+ years of nonprofit leadership experience to CCL, including work in independent schools, regional professional theater, United Way, and a statewide child welfare agency.
-Brook has built both systems and teams and led several organizational culture-change efforts, creating increased impact both for organizations and the communities they serve.
+Brook leads a team responsible for business development and philanthropy that increase impact in the social sector.
+She is also an Adjunct Coach, is certified in our Benchmarks® 360 Assessment Suite, and delivers our coaching workshop, Better Conversations Every Day™.
+Her 20+ years of nonprofit leadership experience includes work in independent schools, regional professional theater, United Way, and a statewide child welfare agency.

 Michelle Schneider